Our SENDCO is:

 Each half term a planning overview is created by the class teacher to inform parents about what their child will learn.
-This is also posted on the school website.
+This is also posted on the school website and Class Dojo.
 Alongside this weekly spellings, homework and reading records are sent home for parents to support their child with.

 Resources can be personalised according to need.
 If specialist equipment is required to meet the needs of a child, the special needs service may provide school with the equipment or school will endeavour to purchase the necessary items to ensure that the needs are met.

 As children move from Key Stage 2 (Year 6) to Secondary School we prepare children by arranging transition meetings for the child and their parents to meet the SENCO and other support workers from the school they are moving to.
 From there agreed steps are made to create a smooth transition.
 This may be the child visiting their new school to be able to understand the layout of a new, larger building or completing transition activities that the two schools and the child may plan together.
 If a child is leaving us to attend another school we also plan a smooth transition where the child visits their new school and meets their teacher but we also invite the staff to visit the child in our school setting where appropriate.